yuriikyry4enko/easy-test-GPT-coverage/README.md

 # Usage

-1. Select the C# code that you want to generate a test for.
+1. Select a code snippet that you want to generate a unit test for.
+2. Open the Command Palette (Ctrl + Shift + P).
+3. Search for "Convert with Test" and select it.
-2. Run the Convert with Test command.
-A new test will be generated and added to the document.
+4. Wait for the test to be generated and inserted into the editor.

+# Configuration

+To configure the extension, go to the VS Code settings and find the "Easy Test Coverage GPT" section.

+- openai-api-key: Your OpenAI API key.
+This can be obtained from the OpenAI website.
+- base-framework: The testing framework to use.
+The default value is NUnit.
+- base-programming-language: The programming language to use.
+The default value is C#.
+- additional-prompt: Additional prompt text to use when generating the test.
+This can be useful for adding context to the generated test.

+# Commands

+- 'Easy Test Coverage GPT: Convert with Test': Generates a unit test for the selected code snippet using the OpenAI API.
+- 'Easy Test Coverage GPT: Change OpenAI API Key': Allows you to update your OpenAI API key.

 # Known Issues